 Personal protection dogs enjoy summer because there is an abundance of water games, parks, and lakes!
-If you have dog friendly beaches or lakes nearby, your dog would undoubtedly love to be in the water, even if they don’t know how to swim yet.
-Some dogs even love to dive into the backyard pool on an especially hot day!
+If you have dog-friendly beaches or lakes nearby, your dog would undoubtedly love to be in the water, even if they don’t know how to swim yet.
+Some dogs even love to dive into the backyard pool on an, especially hot day!
 Be sure that you set your pup up for success with some quick lessons.

 Some breeds of personal protection dogs cannot swim without some instruction first.
 Pitbulls specifically will sink if they are not briefed with a quick lesson or two before your pool party!
 Lots of spaniels and retrievers don’t need much encouragement to get in the water.
-After a few quick tips your of any breed pup will be a natural swimmer and will be pulling you out to the lake.
+After a few quick tips, you’re of any breed pup will be a natural swimmer and will be pulling you out to the lake.

-Any dog that has extremely short legs, is lightweight, or will be out on the boat above very deep water should be wearing its own jacket or life vest.
+Any dog that has extremely short legs is lightweight, or will be out on the boat above very deep water should be wearing its own jacket or life vest.
 Your dog would probably appreciate trying the life jacket on at home prior to putting it on at the lake or on the boat.
 It might even be a little scary to them at first, so it’s wise to warm them up slowly.

 It is important that a dog is never unattended in the water.
 Even a few seconds can be harmful to your forever friend.
 Also, please do not throw your dog into the water!
 Their very first swim will likely be very scary as it is, and this could terrify them to the point where they never will want to enter the water again.